Acute non-traumatic abdominal pain in pregnancy

 Findings related to placental abnormalities such as placenta previa, placenta accreta and placental abruption are described in detail in the linked articles.

 There is an increased rate of thrombosis in pregnancy, and most thromboses are readily detected using ultrasound.
 MRI may be helpful in areas not accessible by ultrasound, such as the ovarian veins.
 A lack of a flow void on T2 weighted images (i.e. the normal low signal void is not present and instead there is high signal) or low signal on gradient-echo images are key signs.

 A dilated ureter caused by physiologic hydronephrosis, and a dilated ovarian vein, may both mimic a dilated appendix, but the former two can be followed for a longer distance within the retroperitoneum, and the signal changes on SSFSE and gradient-echo sequences will enable these structures to be differentiated.
 On gradient-echo images, the ureter and ovarian vein will have a high signal and lie close to each other anterior to the psoas, whereas on SSFSE images, the ureter maintains a high signal but the ovarian vein will have flow voids within.

-- if fetal assessment isn't carried out, a statement explicitly stating this should be added to the report
+if fetal assessment is not carried out, a statement explicitly stating this should be added to the report

 - 1. ACR Manual on MR Safety https://www.acr.org/Clinical-Resources/Radiology-Safety/MR-Safety